OpenMath/OpenMath.github.io/society/members.md

 months

-People who do not satisfy these specific criteria but have nevertheless shown a long-term commitment to OpenMath may be proposed for membershup at a General Meeting of the Society.
+People who do not satisfy these specific criteria but have nevertheless shown a long-term commitment to OpenMath may be proposed for membership at a General Meeting of the Society.

 ## Honorary Members